marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/04-New-Repo-name.png" width="700">

-When you click “create repository” you are redirected to the repository start page.
+When you click **create repository** you are redirected to the repository start page.
 So… now what?
 Before we interact with the repository I need to explain in what way we can interact with our web-based repository.
 You cannot upload a file from the browser into the repository.
 You will need a client for that.

 <img src="/images/2016-02-03/05-New-Repo-default.png" width="700">